-To withdraw from all subjects after the first week of classes through the last day of semester classes (the Friday before finals week), you will need to meet with your University Division academic advisor or come to the University Division Advising Office in Maxwell Hall 101 during normal business hours (except in the cases indicated above).
+To withdraw from all subjects after the first week of classes through the last day of semester classes (the Friday before finals week), you will need to meet with your University Division academic advisor or come to the University Division Advising Office in Wells Library 002 during normal business hours for drop-in advising.

-If the exceptions do not apply to you, you will complete University Division's Withdrawal From All Subjects form (accessible only to UD staff) with an advisor either in person, over zoom, or over the phone.
+Unless incapacitated, you will complete University Division's Withdrawal From All Subjects form (accessible only to UD staff) with an advisor either in person, over zoom, or over the phone.

-If you have Withdrawn From All Subjects in a previous term, as well as the current term, you will need to petition your school (UD) before being approved for enrollment for the following term.
+If you have Withdrawn From All Subjects in a previous term, as well as the current term, you will need to petition your school (University Division) before being approved for enrollment for the following term.
 For more information see the accordion entitled Multiple Withdrawals from All Subjects below.

 Other Important Information

 If you completed a 1st-8-weeks course and received a grade, that grade will remain on your transcript as recorded and you will only be eligible for W's in any courses currently in-progress.
 If you want to petition a grade change for a course in which you have already received a grade, please go to the Student Advocates Office.